sszz01/parklens-cv-model/README.md

 CAMERA_URL_RTMP=your_camera_rtmp_link
 ```
 ## 🚀 Usage
-▶️ Run the Model
+▶️ **Run the Model**
 ```bash
 python src/parking_management.py
 ```

-You will be asked to select
+As input, select either:
 - PC (to use a local video file)
 - Camera (to use an RTMP/RTSP stream)

+After video input is specified, select regions of interest by using TKinter GUI and clicking around the corners of the region to create a polygon.
-You will then be asked to choose a YOLO model from the available options.
+Then save your preferences by clicking "Save" button and proceed by choosing a YOLO model from the available options.

-To exit, simply press Q while the video window is open.
+*To exit, simply press Q while the video window is open.*